mireiffe/individual_tooth_segmentation/README.md

 - The 12 front teeth

-    We calculate F1-score for 12 front teeth and uses $mF1$ as the evaluation metric, which is defined as the average F1-score for the 12 front teeth.
+    We calculate F1-score for 12 front teeth and use $mF1$ as the evaluation metric, which is defined as the average F1-score for the 12 front teeth.

     - Teeth number: 11, 12, 13, 21, 22, 23, 31, 32, 33, 41, 42, and 43\
     [(FDI World Dental Federation notation.)](https://en.wikipedia.org/wiki/FDI_World_Dental_Federation_notation)